AMX-40

 The AMX-40 was a French main battle tank developed by GIAT during the latter stages of the Cold War as an export tank to replace the earlier AMX-32.
-Designed to be an inexpensive tank orientated towards militaries with smaller defence budgets, the AMX-40 featured a lightly armoured hull and good mobility reminiscent of previous French MBTs with a powerful 120 mm cannon.
+Designed to be an inexpensive tank oriented towards militaries with smaller defence budgets, the AMX-40 featured a lightly armoured hull and good mobility reminiscent of previous French MBTs with a powerful 120 mm cannon.
 It however failed to attract interest and sales, rendering the project a failure, being discontinued in 1990.

 History

 As the AMX-32 had failed to attract any potential sales, GIAT decided to produce yet another upgrade, the AMX-40 Main Battle Tank.
 The development of the AMX-40 began in 1980 as a clean sheet design.
 In 1983, the first prototype was finished and presented at the Satory Exhibition that year.
 Two further prototypes were produced in 1984; the fourth and last one was fabricated in 1985.
 The design was not intended for service in France, but as a successor to the AMX-32, the improved export version of the AMX-30.
-However, the efforts to obtain foreign orders failed, the most serious potential customer to have considered the design being Spain.
+However, the efforts to obtain foreign orders failed, the most serious potential customer to have considered the design being Spain and India.
 It ceased being offered for export in 1990, when the end of the Cold War brought lots of surplus MBTs on the market.